Do you like chestnuts?

 However I’m not a chocolate lover myself.
 I know that doesn’t make sense coming from a Belgian girl.
 But then I know that whenever I make these kind of chocolate goodies like the on below, I won’t have to throw it away after taking just a few bites myself.

 Chocolate Chestnut Cake

-I topped the chestnut cake with a simple layer of chocolate ganache: gently melt 3 oz (85 g) of dark chocolate in a couple of tablespoons of heavy cream.
-Depending on how runny you want the ganache to be, add more chocolate or cream to taste.
-Mine was firm which makes a beautiful thick layer on top of the cake.
-Or you can go for a more runny ganache and make it drip down the edges!
-Sprinkle the cake with some cacao powder right before serving.
-Fancy!
+I topped the chestnut cake with a simple layer of chocolate ganache: I gently melt 3 oz (85 g) of dark chocolate in a couple of tablespoons of heavy cream.
+Now depending on how runny you want the ganache to be, you can add more chocolate or cream to taste.

 - 7 oz cooked chestnuts (200 g)